shiva-thapa-cohort6/repro_lab/README_backup.md

 ### Referenced NIST Controls
 - **NIST SP 800-171 Rev. 3:** 03.03.02, 03.03.03
 - **NIST SP 800-171A Rev. 3 Objective:** A.03.03.03

-## Pitch

-The capstone pitch deck for Homework 15 is stored in this repository under:

-- docs/pitch/week13_pitch.pptx
-- docs/pitch/week13_pitch.pdf

-This deck summarizes the project’s problem statement, prior-work evidence, containerized method, standards anchors, evaluation plan, and the CSF 2.0 Current → Target Profile.
-It fulfills the Slidecraft & Scholarly Pitch Design requirements and pairs with the reproducible analysis workflow documented in this repo.